A CELEBRATION OF EGYPTIAN DANCE IN ALL ITS FORMS AND TRADITIONS

 SPECIAL FILM EVENTS:

-*PERFORMANCE CAST TO INCLUDE: Walid Aouni, Dancer/Choreographer and Founder/Director of the Cairo Modern Dance Theater Company and Cairo Opera House, Catherine Batcheller, Principal, Royal Birmingham Ballet and Stuttgart Ballet, Nadia Habib Eskinazi, founding member, and soloist Cairo Ballet Company Diane Gemayel, of the Bolshoi Five-Founding principal ballerina Cairo Ballet Company (1966), Nimet Habachy,"New York Icon" longtime host WQXR classical music station, Nader Hamed, former dancer Cairo Ballet Company, Choreographer, Teacher and Coach, Fadi J. Khoury, Artistic Director, FJK Dance, Ati Metwaly, Arts/Culture editor of “El Ahram,” Egypt’s foremost newspaper, dancers Steven Melendez and Carmella Lauer, NY Theatre Ballet, Madeleine Scott, former Director of Dance at Ohio University, more.
+*PERFORMANCE CAST TO INCLUDE: Walid Aouni, Dancer/Choreographer and Founder/Director of the Cairo Modern Dance Theater, Catherine Batcheller, Principal, Royal Birmingham Ballet and Stuttgart Ballet, Yasser Darwish, performer and teacher of Egyptian folkloric dance, specializing in Stick dance and Sufi Tannoura, former member of Egypt's National Folk Dance Company, Nadia Habib Eskinazi, founding member, and soloist Cairo Ballet Company, Diana Hakak, founding principal ballerina Cairo Ballet Company (1966), Nimet Habachy,"New York Icon" longtime host WQXR classical music station, Adhem Hafez, choreographer, composer and performer, founder and program director of HaRaKa, the first movement and performance research project in Egypt, Nader Hamed, former dancer Cairo Ballet Company, Choreographer, Teacher and Coach, Fadi J. Khoury, Artistic Director, FJK Dance, Ati Metwaly, Award-winning journalist and critic for AL Ahram, Egypt’s foremost newspaper - Arts/Culture editor of Al Ahram Foundation's online publication, Ahram Online, dancers Ali Khedr, Cairo Ballet Company, Steven Melendez and Carmella Lauer, NY Theatre Ballet, Madeleine Scott, former Director of Dance at Ohio University, more.

 This From the Horse’s Mouth production is co-presented by The Theater at the 14th Street Y.